 - Gated Content Downloads & Participation: How many users have participated in your social media quizzes, contests, or giveaways and proceeded to download your gated content (ebook, flyers, additional information about your brand, etc.)?

 - The Number of Clicks on Your Lead-Generation Content: How well do you get across your brand’s message on those posts?

-- Conversion of Leads: Are those leads ready to make the next step and purchase your product or service?”
+- Conversion of Leads: Are those leads ready to take the next step and purchase your product or service?”

 Lead Generation: Tracking

 As we’ve said above, Google Analytics is one of the best tools to track your lead generation and adjust or improve your social media strategy accordingly.

 For this to work, you must have a conversion goal set up first (you can set up a new goal in “Google Analytics Standard Reports” > “Admin” > “Goals” > “+Goal”).
 Once your conversion goal is all set up, go to “Acquisition” > “Social” > “Conversions” and select your preferred conversion goal you’re looking to measure.

 The conversion report will then come up with a comprehensive list (depending on the number of your goals) about which social media channels are funneling in the most leads.
 You can also use some third-party analytics tools and/or plugins to measure goals according to your preference (and preferred level of detailed information as well).